 - Is cash welfare like insurance?

-Daniel Bjorkegren: Development Economics, and Industrial Organization
+Daniel Bjorkegren: Development Economics, Machine Learning, Industrial Organization

 Ken Chay: Health and Labor Economics, Empirical Methods